 Luckily, you don’t need to waste hours calling around for quotes.
-Gabi is your online one-stop shop for home and auto insurance needs.
+Insurify is your online one-stop shop for home and auto insurance needs.
 It compares rates across providers and helps you find the best price for the coverage you want.
-When you find something that works, buy the policy directly from Gabi.
+When you find something that works, buy the policy directly from Insurify.
 No fees, just savings.

 6. Save Regularly on Routine Purchases